Setareh Law

 While driverless vehicles may be better at following traffic laws, a human driver would not hesitate to break the law to save a life or prevent a more serious accident–such as choosing to cross a double yellow line to prevent hitting a pedestrian.
 This sense of decision-making and regard for human life may never be something a human can program into a vehicle.

 However, the safety benefits of self-driving vehicles are supreme.
 According to the National Highway Traffic Safety Administration, 94% of severe car accidents are the result of human error.
-Meaning if all vehicles in the United States were fully autonomous, 32,900 of the 35,000 lives lost in motor vehicle-related crashes every year could potentially be spared.
+This means that if all vehicles in the United States were fully autonomous, 32,900 of the 35,000 lives lost in motor vehicle-related crashes every year could potentially be spared.
+Studies have shown that autonomous vehicles operated by companies like Cruise and Waymo have fewer accidents compared to traditional human-driven vehicles.

 Today, with most “self-driving” vehicles running on level 2 autonomy (meaning a human would need to be alert at all times and available to operate the vehicle at any given moment), the human driver would probably be found liable for an accident.
-So, to answer the question of whether self-driving cars are causing more accidents in California–technically, the answer is no, because the human would most likely be found to be at fault for any crashes that occurred.
+So, to answer the question of whether self-driving cars are causing more accidents in California, technically, the answer is no, because humans would most likely be found to be at fault for any crashes that occurred.

-Were You in an Accident with a Self-Driving Car in Beverly Hills?
+Were You in a Self-Driving Car Accident in Beverly Hills?
 Seek Legal Help Today

 Setareh Law is a highly accomplished personal injury law firm that has been fighting for clients in Beverly Hills for over 13 years.
 We continue to remain attentive to our clients and still provide the highest quality service after all of this time.
-Our team is highly accomplished, and we are dedicated to helping victims of self-driving car accidents recover the compensation they are entitled to.
+Our team is highly accomplished, and we are dedicated to helping victims of self-driving car accidents recover the compensation to which they are entitled.

 We aggressively advocate for the rights and interests of each and every client.
 Call (310) 659-1826 or complete an online contact form today to set up a free case evaluation.
 Our law firm runs on a contingency fee basis, meaning you only pay us a fee if we get you results.
 We understand the burden of pursuing a legal claim and take great pride in being there for you during your time of need.